Battle of White Plains: Background

+On October 20, Washington sent Colonel Rufus Putnam out on a reconnaissance mission from his camp at Harlem Heights.
+Putnam discovered the general placement of the British troop locations and recognized the danger to the army and its supplies.
+When he reported this to Washington that evening, Washington immediately dispatched Putnam with orders to Lord Stirling, whose troops were furthest north, to immediately march to White Plains.
+They arrived at White Plains at 9:00 am on October 21, and were followed by other units of the army as the day progressed.
+Washington decided to withdraw most of the army to White Plains, leaving a garrison of 1,200 men under Nathanael Greene to defend Fort Washington on Manhattan.

+Howe's army advanced slowly, with troops from his center and right moving along the road from New Rochelle to White Plains, while a unit of Loyalists occupied Mamaroneck.
+The latter was attacked that night by a detachment of Lord Stirling's troops under John Haslet, who took more than thirty prisoners as well as supplies, but suffered several killed and 15 wounded.
+As a result, Howe moved elements of his right wing to occupy Mamaroneck.
+On October 22, Howe was reinforced by the landing at New Rochelle of an additional 8,000 troops under the command of Wilhelm von Knyphausen.

 Washington established his headquarters at the Elijah Miller House in North White Plains on October 23, and chose a defensive position that he fortified with two lines of entrenchments.
 The trenches were situated on raised terrain, protected on the right by the swampy ground near the Bronx River, with steeper hills further back as a place of retreat.
 The American defenses were 3 mi long.
 Beyond that, on the right, was Chatterton's Hill, which commanded the plain over which the British would have to advance.
 The hill was initially occupied by militia companies numbering several hundred, probably including John Brooks' Massachusetts militia company.

 On October 24 and 25, Howe's army moved from New Rochelle to Scarsdale, where they established a camp covering the eastern bank of the Bronx River.
 This move was apparently made in the hopes of catching Charles Lee's column, which had to alter its route toward White Plains and execute a forced march at night to avoid them.
 Howe remained at Scarsdale until the morning of October 28, when his forces marched toward White Plains, with British troops on the right under General Henry Clinton, and primarily Hessian troops on the left under General von Heister.